Karin Smirnoff (writer)

-Karin Smirnoff, (born 24 September 1964 in Umeå) is a Swedish writer and author.
+Karin Smirnoff (née Larsson, born 24 September 1964) is a Swedish writer and author.

+Millennium series

 In December 2021, Smirnoff was announced as the new author of books in the best-selling and award-winning Millennium series, originally created by Stieg Larsson.
 Smirnoff said she accepted the offer to write three books without hesitation, despite knowing it would postpone her own ideas for original novels, and stated "The Millennium books are classics in their genre, where the combination of unforgettable characters and the strong political and societal engagement still fascinates readers.
 I will continue to build on Stieg Larsson's core themes, such as violence, abuse of power, and contemporary political currents."

+In 2022 (2023 in English), the first book came out, The Girl in the Eagle's Talons.
+A second book, The Girl with Ice in Her Veins, is due to be released in 2025.